dotnet/dotnet-monitor/documentation/collectionrules.md

 1. Start `C`
 1. Wait for all actions to complete.

-The execution of this list **does not** wait for action `A` to complete before starting action `B`; similarly, action `B` completion is not waited before starting action `C`.
+The execution of this list **does not** wait for action `A` to complete before starting action `B`; similarly, action `B` completion is not awaited before starting action `C`.
 The execution of the list will wait for all actions to complete before the execution of the list is considered completed.

 The above behavior can be changed with the `WaitForCompletion` property on individual actions or using action output dependencies.